La Révolution française (film): Plot

 In a speech before the National Assembly, Danton demands the resignation of the Interior Minister, Minister of War, the Monsieur de la Tour du Pin, and many others, to the support and agreement from many delegates present.
-Soon afterwards, riots against the clergy are incited, and many attacks against clergymen, churches, cathedrals, and monasteries across France being ransacked and looted.
+Soon afterwards, riots against the clergy are incited due to their continued monarchist sentiment, and many attacks against clergymen, churches, cathedrals, and monasteries occur across France.
 Baptism is mocked, and organists are forced to play revolutionary music on the organ.
 Subsequently, Lafayette signs an edict demanding the arrest of all Revolutionaries in the National Assembly.
 Meanwhile, the royal family flees Paris, hoping to reach the Austrian Netherlands disguised as servants.
 However, they are identified by an innkeeper at Varennes, and returned to Paris.
 Speakers around France demand that Louis XVI be stripped of his royal title as King of France and be reduced to merely "Citizen Louis Capet".

 The Mayor of Paris, Jean Sylvain Bailly, is forced to declare martial law after Danton and his supporters gather at the Champ de Mars.
 Initially dispersed by the National Guard, they return on 17 July 1791, gathering souvenirs, banners and flags.
 However, the National Guard also returns, and after the soldiers fire a warning shot above the heads of the civilians, the crowd begins to throw stones and other objects at the soldiers.
 Taking this as a sign of hostility, Bailly orders his troops to open fire, despite Lafayette's efforts to maintain peace between both sides.
 The resulting massacre is a bloodbath, with dozens dead or wounded.
 The survivors quickly scatter, and this only worsens the situation.

 A few weeks later, Louis XVI and the National Assembly declare war on the great powers of Europe, but Robespierre knows that the campaign will be a disaster, and his prediction initially proves to be true.
 French troops march on the Belgian frontier, but are quickly annihilated by forces of Prussia and Austria, and a French general is killed by his own soldiers.
 Jean-Paul Marat demands that "ten thousand heads must fall here in France."
 The Duke of Brunswick issues a manifesto demanding that France surrender, or he will "burn Paris to the ground."
 Another call to action is given at the National Assembly, with Robespierre again certain that the next campaign will be a disaster.
 While French soldiers make their way to the front, they are given provisions in the towns they enter, and sing a new song: "La Marseillaise".